 - 20th-Century Concepts of Space, Time, and Matter (PHYS-UA 20)

 - Any course at or above Physics I (PHYS-UA 91), except for pure laboratory courses

 Minor in Astronomy

 Provides a comprehensive introduction to astronomy, including modern concepts, historical ideas, and observational experience.
-Consists of four courses: The Universe: Its Nature and History (PHYS-UA 07) and the following three courses (or two of the following courses, and one of the courses listed under the minor in physics), all completed with a grade of C or better:
+Consists of four courses.
+The Universe: Its Nature and History (PHYS-UA 7) is required, as are the following three courses (or two of the following courses and one of the courses listed under the minor in physics), all completed with a grade of C or better: